-The European Respiratory Society (ERS) contributes to the coordination of research activities in respiratory medicine across Europe, by encouraging new initiatives, producing guidelines, supporting and disseminating information, developing joint documents with other major associations and/or international scientific societies, and other research activities including partnerships with Industry Partners.
+The European Respiratory Society (ERS) mission is to promote lung health and alleviate suffering from respiratory disease through science, education and advocacy.
+ERS advances science through coordinated research activities in respiratory medicine across Europe.
+By encouraging new initiatives, producing guidelines, supporting and disseminating information, developing joint documents with other major associations and/or international scientific societies, as well as collaboration with industry partners ERS is a global leader in respiratory health.

-ERS may support the work of a Clinical Research Collaboration (CRC) in areas of respiratory medicine where a pan-European multi-centre network of principal investigators aims to advance clinical and translational research.
+ERS supports Clinical Research Collaborations (CRC) in areas of respiratory medicine where a pan-European multi-centre network aims to advance clinical and translational research.
 It may also integrate non-European countries as well as non-ERS members, representing different scientific disciplines which complement the network with multispecialty, multidisciplinary, and multifunctional know-how and expertise.

 If the application is successful, the CRC is expected to follow the ERS rules as described in section 6.
-Rules for CRCs .
+Rules for CRCs.